Cluster Option

 Launching FLAC3D in Cluster Mode

-There are three things to check before launching FLAC3D in a cluster environment:
+There are three things to check before launching FLAC3D in a cluster environment.

-SSH connection between nodes available.
+SSH connection between nodes must be available.

-To use the cluster option, launch the FLAC3D instances using the MPI job launcher mpirun/mpiexec (or job schedulers compatible with mpirun) with an extra commandline argument mpi.
+.
 The typical command to launch multiple FLAC3D console instances in a cluster environment with OpenMPI is:

-$ mpirun -n <number-of-processes> --host <list-of-cluster-nodes> flac3d9_console mpi “datafile”
+$ mpirun -n <number-of-processes> --host <list-of-cluster-nodes> \

 It is also possible to launch the GUI version of FLAC3D on the leader node (for visualization, etc) while using the console version on the followers:

-$ mpirun -n 1 --host <leader> flac3d9_gui mpi “datafile” : -n <number-of-processes-1> --host <list-of-followers> flac3d9_console mpi
+$ mpirun -n 1 --host <leader> flac3d9_gui mpi “datafile” : \

 Configuring the Model for Cluster Mode

-To run the model in a cluster environment, it is necessary to configure the model by adding the command model configure cluster into the project datafile.
+at the start of the project datafile.
 This command activates the FLAC3D instances for cluster mode and initiates the model compatibility checks.
 An example is shown below.

 Note that model configure cluster